RalphBacon/ATTiny85/README.md

-Add this addresses to File > Preferences > Additional Boards Manager URLs
+Add this address to File > Preferences > Additional Boards Manager URLs
 https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json

 Other boards can be added too if you want: